bionlproc/adversarial-relation-classification/README.md

 ## Acknowledgements

-If you find this useful or relevant in your research, please cite the following paper:
+If you find this useful or relevant to your research, please cite the following paper:

 > Anthony Rios, Ramakanth Kavuluru, and Zhiyong Lu.
 "Generalizing Biomedical Relation Classification with Neural Adversarial Domain Adaptation".
 Bioinformatics 2018